Two Pointer Techniques for Linked List Problems

 var getIntersectionNode = function(headA, headB)

-You are given the head nodes headA
+You are given the heads of two linked lists, headA

 and headB

-Then your algorithm should return the node c1
+Your algorithm should return the node c1

 .